feathersjs/docs/cookbook/express/view-engine.md

 Feathers is by default stateless and does not use any sessions.
 You already can protect Express endpoints with the [express.authenticate](../../api/express.md#express-authenticate) middleware, however this will only work when passing the `Authorization` header (usually with a JWT) which a normal browser request does not support.

-In order to render authenticated pages, an [express-sesssion](https://www.npmjs.com/package/express-session) needs to where the authenticated user can be added.
+In order to render authenticated pages, [express-sesssion](https://www.npmjs.com/package/express-session) can be used to add the authentication information to the (browser) session:

+> npm i express-session --save

 Now you can add the following to `src/middleware/index.js|ts`: